animal-tree/Another-Version/2-Opposing-views.md

 ### Immigration

 We flew to Rochester, New York, immigrating officially as Jewish refugees, half a year since the embassy interview.
 I was 3 and two thirds, and had cried, perhaps foretellingly, on the plane.
-My name, was legally mistranslated to "Semen."
+My name, was legally mistranslated to "Semen," later nicknamed by my kindergarten teacher "Sem."
 My mom (whose name was translated "Nellya") found a low-paying piano teaching job, and hoped to earn more money, so she got another degree, an associate's degree, at Monroe Community College, in Computer Information Systems, again [graduating with distinction](https://github.com/user-attachments/assets/f6183641-3c06-4c82-ba4d-662d0be0dbba).
 So she ended up working multiple jobs, one as a piano teacher giving individual lessons for a piano studio, and another as a part-time computer tutor in two different labs at the community college where she received her associate’s degree.
 My mom's students loved her in America, too.
 My mom taught me how to program when I took my first-ever computer science class, at the University of Rochester, since the professor wasn’t good.
 In fact, he was really bad.
 She taught me, through quick intuition, object-oriented programming, and helped me with projects and labs in Java.

 7 semesters later, I [graduated](https://github.com/user-attachments/assets/2ea5fb2f-7c92-48e0-87aa-4df7d7eb168c) with two bachelors degrees, in [Computer Science and Mathematics](https://github.com/user-attachments/assets/1fe07066-f9ee-4e49-9016-60481d0d5e07).
 Thanks to work ethic and intelligence, that I inherited from my mom, and some luck, I got into a doctoral program.